 A great place to stop for a steak is the Sam Bass’ Saloon & Steakhouse in Big Springs, Nebraska.
 It welcomes visitors with a comfortable western theme and a full bar.

-Subway and Little Caesars are featured inside the Grand Island, Nebraska Bosselman Travel Center and Holdrege, Nebraska Pump & Pantry.
-Pump & Pantry locations in Gordon and Grand Island, Nebraska also feature Subway.
+Little Caesars is featured inside the Grand Island, Nebraska Bosselman Travel Center and Holdrege, Nebraska Pump & Pantry.
+Pump & Pantry locations in Gordon, Cairo, Nebraska and the Bosselman Travel Center also feature Subway.